 Below are some of my favorite philosophical quotes.
-I’m constantly adding to this list as I think of or come across them.
+I continue to add to this list as I come across more gems.

 Table of Contents: